Retrofuturism meets Danish Simplicity

 Arne Jacobsen's Designs for the SAS Royal Hotel

-Arne Jacobsen's SAS Royal Hotel opened in 1960 and was Copenhagen's first skyscraper.
+Arne Jacobsen designed the AJ Pendant lamps exclusively for the SAS Royal Hotel, which opened in 1960 and was Copenhagen's first skyscraper.
 The building was inspired by the Lever House in New York designed by Gordon Bunshaft at Skidmore, Owings and Merrill.
 The International Style the structure imitated caused controversy; Danish citizens worried that an essential nationalist quality was being lost and that Jacobsen was trying too hard to emulate the stark sheen of American metropolises.

 The hotel still stands today, though as the Radisson Collection Hotel.
 All but one space—Room 606 (which can be booked by guests)—has been redesigned.